EvansWinner/awesome-line-editors/README.md

  - [Ed text editor](https://www.youtube.com/watch?v=BNYpmLH6IjQ)&nbsp;![Youtube](img/youtube.png)
  - [Lambda Island 40.
 The Ultimate Dev Setup](https://www.youtube.com/watch?v=6oPRUzzP9DU)&nbsp;![YouTube](img/youtube.png)

-Also worth watching is a very nice video nominally about the Unix *ed* editor, but with a lot of broad context and historical light that applies to the line editor family in general:
+Also worth watching is a very nice video by Kay Lack, nominally about the Unix *ed* editor, but with a lot of broad context and historical light that applies to the line editor family in general:
 [The little editor that could](https://www.youtube.com/watch?v=GoyNMFccbow)&nbsp;![YouTube](img/youtube.png).